mbabynames search ✿

 Ragnar George

-"noble and strong" (Ragnar) meets "farmer" (George).
+"warrior of the gods" (Ragnar) meets "farmer" (George).
 The combination reads as complete.
 Neither name overshadows the other.
 George (1 syllable) provides a firm close after the longer Ragnar.

 Ragnar Cash